 Sedation dentistry keeps you relaxed during dental procedures.
 It’s beneficial for patients with dental anxiety or undergoing prolonged dental treatment.
 With the help of sedation dentistry, patients with dental anxiety & fear can undergo the treatment.
 Sedation choices include nitrous oxide, oral conscious sedation, and intravenous (IV) sedation.
-Dentists must have special certification to deliver some types of sedation dentistry.
+Dentists must have special certifications to deliver some types of sedation dentistry.

 Who Needs Sedation Dentistry?